benwmills/core-sass-compiler/README.md

 ## Future Changes

+1. Add to the main nuget package feed.

-1. Set up an automatic controller to return the CSS.
+2. Set up an automatic controller to return the CSS.
 This would eliminate step 4 above, but would potential not give you as much control over the output (e.g. what to do when the compilation fails).

+3. Add HTTP cache headers to the CSS output.